welldone-software/react-component-splitter/README.md

 - The selected code represents a valid jsx for a new React component, and has one wrapper tag

-- Imports and variables that become unused after splitting, will be deleted from the original component and re-imported in the new component
+- Imports and variables that become unused after splitting, will be deleted from the original component file and re-imported in the new component file

 - The extension uses eslint Linters which are all set for ecmaVersion 2017